David Brom

 Brom was captured on February 19, 1988, while using a pay phone near the local post office.
 His case was initially referred to the juvenile court system because his age at the time of the crimes was 16, but was eventually sent to the adult judicial system based on the severity of the crime.
 As Brom's defense claim was insanity, mental illness was a factor in the trial, and much media and legal focus was placed on Minnesota's use of the M'Naghten Rules in determining if Brom was legally insane at the time of the crime.
 On October 16, 1989, Brom was convicted of first degree murder and was given three consecutive and one concurrent life terms with 52 years and 6 months to serve before becoming eligible for parole.

 In 2023, Brom's minimum term was reduced to make him immediately eligible for parole under a new state law restricting life terms for juveniles in Minnesota.
 Brom was granted parole in July 2025.
 He was freed under a work release program on July 29, 2025.

-Brom was housed at the Minnesota Correctional Facility in Lino Lakes prior to his release.
+Brom was housed at the Minnesota Correctional Facility – Lino Lakes prior to his release.

+During Brom's trial, American experimental music group Negativland issued a satirical press release claiming that Brom's actions may have been inspired by their 1987 song "Christianity Is Stupid", and that federal authorities had asked them to cancel an upcoming US tour and avoid travel until the conclusion of the trial.
+The band had decided to cancel the tour upon concluding that it would result in a financial loss, but sought an excuse in order to avoid pressure from their label, SST Records.
+Local media coverage of the story formed the basis of their 1989 album Helter Stupid.